preservim/vim-wordy/README.markdown

 ```

 Use Vim’s _Normal_ mode commands for navigating misspelled words to
-navigate to those words flagged by _wordy_.
+go to those words flagged by _wordy_.

 * `]s`			- Move to next misspelled word after the cursor.
 * `[s`			- Like `]s` but search backwards